vaadin/vaadin-gradle-plugin/README.md

   The plugin will automatically register this as an additional resource folder, which should then be picked up by the IDE.
   That will allow the app to run for example in Intellij with Tomcat.
   For example the `flow-build-info.json` goes here.
-See [webpackOutputDirectory] for more details.
-* `webpackOutputDirectory = File(buildOutputDirectory, "META-INF/VAADIN/")`:
-  The folder where webpack should output index.js and other generated files.
+* `webpackOutputDirectory`: The folder where webpack should output index.js and other generated files.
+Defaults to `build/resources/main/META-INF/VAADIN/`.
-  In the dev mode, the `flow-build-info.json` file is generated here.
 * `npmFolder: File = project.projectDir`: The folder where
   `package.json` file is located.
 Default is project root dir.
 * `webpackTemplate: String = "webpack.config.js"`: